North Carolina legislature pushes limits on transgender youth rights in final days of session

-RALEIGH, N.C. -- Transgender rights are taking center stage Tuesday in North Carolina as the GOP-controlled General Assembly considers legislation to restrict gender-affirming health care and trans participation in sports.
+RALEIGH, N.C. -- Transgender rights took center stage Tuesday in North Carolina as the GOP-controlled General Assembly advanced legislation to restrict gender-affirming health care and trans participation in sports.

 The legislative push comes in the dwindling days of the North Carolina session and as many Republican-led state legislatures round out a record year of legislation targeting transgender residents.

-Hours after the House Health Committee advanced a bill banning state facilities from treating trans minors with hormones and gender-affirming surgeries, the Senate will vote later Tuesday on whether to ban trans girls from playing on school sports teams that align with their gender identity.
+Hours after the House Health Committee advanced a bill banning state facilities from treating trans minors with hormones and gender-affirming surgeries, the Senate voted 31-17 to ban trans girls from playing on school sports teams that align with their gender identity.
+One Democrat — Sen. Val Applewhite — and all Republicans voted yes.

 Democratic Gov. Roy Cooper has little power to block legislation now that Republicans hold veto-proof majorities in both chambers.

+Sen. Kevin Corbin, a Macon County Republican and one of the primary sponsors, argued on the Senate floor that the bill “is not against anybody” and is a necessary precaution to protect female athletes.
+But Wake County Democratic Sen. Lisa Grafstein, the only out LGBTQ+ state senator, criticized him for advancing during Pride Month a bill she said targets a vulnerable minority group “because of a nationalized agenda to dehumanize them for political points.”

+Applewhite told The Associated Press after the vote that she voted with Republicans after talking to sports coaches and umpires in her district.
+“I feel the compassion behind the argument,” she said, “but I'm representing I believe what is right for the people of Cumberland County.”

-If it passes the Senate on Tuesday, the bill prohibiting trans girls from playing on girls' middle school, high school and college sports teams could return to the House floor for final approval as early as Wednesday.
+The bill prohibiting trans girls from playing on girls' middle school, high school and college sports teams could return to the House floor for a final concurrence vote as early as Wednesday.
 Both chambers passed different versions before legislative leaders opted to proceed with the House bill.

-House members gutted the Senate version Tuesday morning, using it as a vehicle to resurrect gender-affirming care restrictions that some trans minors, like 15-year-old Rowan Bilodeau, said would limit their access to life-saving treatments.
+House members gutted the Senate version Tuesday morning, using it as a vehicle to resurrect gender-affirming care restrictions that some trans minors, like 15-year-old Rowan Bilodeau of Pittsboro, said would limit their access to vital treatments.

 “My access to gender-affirming care saved my life," he said.
 "I want others to have that same opportunity.
 I'm tired of seeing my brothers and sisters die because they're being denied their rights.”

-The proposal prohibits public health care facilities, including public hospitals and University of North Carolina affiliates, from performing any surgical gender transition procedure on a minor or providing them with puberty-blocking drugs or cross-sex hormones.
-It also prohibits using state funds to pay for any gender transition procedure.
+The proposal would prohibit public health care facilities, including public hospitals and University of North Carolina affiliates, from performing any surgical gender transition procedure on a minor or providing them with puberty-blocking drugs or cross-sex hormones.
+Beginning Oct.
+1, it would also prohibit using state funds to pay for any gender transition procedure.

 Gender-affirming treatments for gender dysphoria are considered safe and medically necessary by the leading professional health associations, including the American Academy of Pediatrics, the American Medical Association and the Endocrine Society.
 While trans minors very rarely receive surgical interventions, they are commonly prescribed drugs to delay puberty and sometimes begin taking hormones before they reach adulthood.